Genetic Treatments for Acne

 How is it done?

-But how do we actually fix or replace genes when those genes are inside the cells of a fully-grown person?
+Now let's get into the deeper science of how we fix or replace genes when those genes are inside the cells of a fully-grown person.
 There are two ways to do it: gene therapy or gene editing.

 The idea of gene therapy is to introduce new, functioning genes to compensate for the ones that are defective or missing in the body.
 In other words, instead of attempting to fix the existing "bad" genes in the person's body, we just add "good" ones.